tomru/switchmon/README.md

 Simple helper for turning on/off connected/disconnected monitors with `xrandr`.

-It uses `xrandr` to detect on which connectors there are monitors connected.
-It then runs `xrandr` and sets all disconnected monitors to `off` and all connected monitors to `on`.

-Monitors will be turned on with xrandr `--auto` option which tries to detect the optimal video setting.

-If there are multiple monitors connected, each monitor is placed to the right of the previous monitor.
-This order is currently driven as xrandr lists the connectors.
+## Usage

+`swm [monitor-1...montior-n]` e.g. `swm LVDS1 HDMI1`

+If `monitor-1` to `monitor-n` is specified `swm` will turn on these monitors and place them from left to right in the order given.
+If a provided monitor is not connected it will be skipped.

+If no monitors are specified all connected monitors will be turned on and placed from left to right in alphabetical order of their name.

+## Requirements

+Node.js > 4.x on your PATH.